-Key highlights for 2007 are as follows:
+Key highlights for 2008 are as follows:

-- Net assets of governmental activities decreased \$442,744, or 6.6 percent, a significant change from the prior year.
-The fund most affected by the decrease in cash and cash equivalents was the Income Tax Fund, which paid disaster expenses due to the August 2007 flood.
-The Income Tax Fund will be getting reimbursed for some of the flood related expenditures through a Public Assistance Grant from the Federal Emergency Management Agency (FEMA).
-Cash was transferred out of the Budget Stabilization Fund into the Sewer Fund for debt service.
+- Net assets of governmental activities increased \$146,306, or 2.3 percent.
+Cash and cash equivalents in Other Governmental Funds realized an increase of 25.6 percent, which can be attributed mostly to receipts into the Hazard Mitigation Grant Program (HMGP) Funds.
 There was deficit spending in the General Fund but management feels this is acceptable based upon the healthy fund balance.
-Cash in the Other Governmental funds realized an increase of 8.4 percent, which can be contributed in part to receipts into the FEMA Flood 2007 Fund and proceeds from sale of notes for the Bluffton Waterline project. - The Village's general receipts are primarily income taxes and earnings on investment.
-These receipts represent respectively 29.6 and 13.3 percent of the total cash received for governmental activities during the year.
-Income tax receipts for 2007 increased nearly 5 percent compared to 2006 indicating a spike in earnings within the Village.
-The 21.1 percent increase in earnings on investment in 2007 compared to 2006 is due to an increase in the rate of return. - The Water Operating Fund and the Sewer Operating Fund, the Village's major business-type activities, realized decreases in net assets of .5 and 14.8 percent respectively.
-These decreases are mainly due to a one-time, lump sum principal payment on new loans.
+The Income Tax Fund had an increase in fund balance due to reimbursement for some of the 2007 flood related expenditures through a Public Assistance Grant from the Federal Emergency Management Agency (FEMA).
+Cash out of the Budget Stabilization Fund was used for flood mitigation expenses.
+Construction costs for the waterline to service the Village of Bluffton, Ohio are responsible for the decrease in fund balance in the Bluffton Waterline Fund. - The Village's general receipts are primarily sale of notes and income taxes.
+These receipts represent respectively 22.3 and 19.0 percent of the total cash received for governmental activities during the year.
+The 281.1% increase in sale of notes in 2008 compared to 2007 is mainly due to an Ohio Environmental Protection Agency Division of Environmental and Financial Assistance (OEPA DEFA) low interest loan to construct a waterline to service the Village of Bluffton, Ohio.
+Income tax receipts for 2008 increased 3.0 percent compared to 2007 indicating a boost in earnings within the Village. - The Water Operating Fund and the Sewer Operating Fund, the Village's major business-type activities, realized increases in net assets of 2.2 and 13.6 percent respectively.
+These increases are mainly due to reduction of principal payments when compared to 2007.
+In 2007 a one-time, lump sum principal payment was made on new loans.
 The payment was made from proceeds of a connection fee collected in 2006 from benefiting users for water and sewer line extensions to a recently annexed area.
 The Village analyzes its water and sewer rates on a regular basis and makes adjustments accordingly.
-The Village has passed an ordinance to adjust its sewer rates over a multiyear period to align the rates with anticipated expenditures.